What do you need to know before buying a new watch?

 Before bringing out your credit card to make a purchase on a watch, you’d first have to know what kind of style and material you have in mind.
 There exists an abundance of style watches, like analog, casual, digital, chronograph, driving, dress, or luxury.
 You’d need to understand what kind of style you would prefer.

-For example, if you’re looking to find a watch that you can wear on a daily basis, then buying a casual watch may be the best fit for you.
+For example, if you’re looking to find a watch that you can wear on a daily basis, then buying a casual watch from Mondaine Philippines may be the best fit for you.
 If you’re looking for a watch that you’ll be able to use occasionally, then choosing luxury watches may be your best bet.

 As you’re choosing your style, also take note of the material being used.
 Luxury watches typically make use of stainless steel frames, while watches on the more casual side may be manufactured with lower-grade steel or even plastic.